top of page

 1_ztUutp8G-rRIgboaCRa-1g.png

-The covid 34 bulletin project analyzed deaths from Covid-19 in 2020 in Brazil, focusing on the occupations carried out by workers and the sex and race/color attributed to the person who died.
-The data came from SIM - Mortality Information System, from DataSUS.
+The Covid Bulletin 34 project analyzed Covid-19 deaths in Brazil in 2020, focusing on the occupations held by workers and the sex and race/color attributed to the person who died.
+The data came from the SIM - Mortality Information System, from DataSUS.
 We used regression models to determine the chances that black men and women had of dying from Covid in relation to white people in different occupational groups.
-The results were impactful and received wide publicity in newspapers such asSP sheet, Estadão,Economic value, The globe,Piauí magazine and G1.
-The full bulletin can be accessed here:link.
-The analysis scripts in R language are in thegithub
+The results were striking and were widely publicized in newspapers such as Folha de SP , Estadão, Valor Econômico , O Globo, Piauí magazine and G1.
+The full bulletin can be accessed here: link .
+The analysis scripts in R language are on github .

-Minas Gerais Multidimensional Poverty Index
+MG Multidimensional Poverty Index

 fusion-medical-animation-EAgGqOiDDMg-unsplash.jpg

-In this project, carried out within the scope of the Social Data Office of Minas Gerais (SEDESE-MG), I created a Multidimensional Poverty Index (IPM) for the state of Minas Gerais based on the methodology developed byAlkire & Foster at the University of Oxford.
-The index (IPM) is made up of four dimensions (education, work and income, infrastructure/sanitation and standard of living) and 14 indicators; and used the Cadúnico databases from 2019 to 2022.
-The IPM served as the basis for diagnosing poverty in the state, which made up the State Plan to Combat Poverty that is currently being created by the Government of Minas.
-The project also involved an analysis that contrasted IPM results with more monetarist approaches to measuring poverty.
-The IPM was presented to the World Bank and its use was improved following recommendations received from bank experts.
-The methodology was also presented at the ANPOCS 2022
+In this project, carried out within the scope of the Social Data Office of Minas Gerais (SEDESE-MG), I created a Multidimensional Poverty Index (IPM) for the state of Minas Gerais based on the methodology developed by Alkire & Foster at the University of Oxford.
+The index (IPM) is composed of four dimensions (education, work and income, infrastructure/sanitation and standard of living) and 14 indicators; and used the Cadúnico databases from 2019 to 2022.
+The IPM served as a basis for the diagnosis of poverty in the state, which was part of the State Plan to Combat Poverty that is currently being created by the Government of Minas Gerais.
+The project also involved an analysis that contrasted the results of the IPM with more monetarist approaches to measuring poverty.
+The IPM was presented to the World Bank and its use was improved after recommendations received from experts at the bank.
+The methodology was also presented at the ANPOCS 2022 meeting.

-Covid bulletin - version 2
+Covid Bulletin - Version 2

 hermes-rivera-R1_ibA4oXiI-unsplash.jpg